Savant-sys/Gap-Reconstruction-in-Autonomous-Panoramic-Vision/README.md

 ```
 Raw camera images (parquet)
     → Step 1: Stitching                   → one panorama image per frame (Michael's part)
-    → Step 2: Inpainting        → panorama with one region masked, then filled in by a model (Young's part)
+    → Step 2: Inpainting using LaMa       → panorama with one region masked, then filled in by a model (Young's part)
-    → Step 3: Object detection  → run a detector on original vs reconstructed (Lindsey’s part)
+    → Step 3: Object detection using YOLO → run a detector on original vs reconstructed (Lindsey’s part)
 ```